rakaar/rakaar.github.io/_posts/2021-08-05-slack-search.md

 If you are someone interested in the idea of [making useful discussions open](https://rakaar.github.io/posts/2021-07-01-useful-discussions-open/), that is you don't like the idea of discussions behind authenticated walls and are planning to work on this problem, you can skip to `Lessons Learned` section to know the important things that you need to keep in mind.

-The story is from my point of view.
-I apologise in advance for any biased text.

 ## Noticing the problem

 When I was exploring Quantum Computing, I once had a simple specific query - "How to measure m qubits out of n qubits".
 I knew there was a small change needed to be made in `qc.measure()` function.
 But even after checking the documentation and googling for an hour, I still couldn't find the answer.
 So, at the end I had asked in Qiskit Slack, and a kind man by name [Jack Woehr](https://github.com/jwoehr) answered it.

 But then I thought - what if someone else in future had googled the same problem?
-Then [zher](https://stallman.org/articles/genderless-pronouns.html) wouldn't find the answer in search results, because the answer is behind an authenticated wall(Qiskit Slack Workspace in this case).
+Then she/he wouldn't find the answer in search results, because the answer is behind an authenticated wall(Qiskit Slack Workspace in this case).
 So, to solve that I wrote [a blog](https://rakaar.github.io/posts/2021-02-12-measure-m-outof-n/) on my website, answering the problem.

 Though I felt felt this was a serious problem, I didn't give much thought to it as I was interested in other fields at that time!